GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-channel/chat-channel-header-view-properties.md

 ### `lastSeenDateFormatter`

-Returns the date formater function used to represent when the user was last seen online
+Returns the date formatter function used to represent when the user was last seen online

 ``` swift
 open var lastSeenDateFormatter: (Date) -> String?